takahirox/ThreeNetwork/Readme.md

 - `addSharedObject( object, sharedId )`: Registers a Shared object.
 Shared object's status will be sent to remote by invokind `.sync()` and aldo reglect corresponding remote peers' Shared object.
 Shared object will bind with remote peers' shared object assigned the same shared id.
 - `removeLocalObject( object )`: Removes a Local object from `RemoteSync`.
 - `removeSharedObject( sharedId )`: Unbinds Shared object.
 - `sync( force, onlyLocal )`: Broadcasts registered Local and Shared objects' status to remote peers.
+The status only of the objects which are updated since last `.sync()` for the efficient data transfer.
+If `force` is true, the status of all objects will be sent even if they aren't updated.
+If `onlyLocal` is true, the status only of Local objects will be sent.
 - `connect( id )`: Connects a room or a remote peer (depending on platform)
 - `sendUserData( remotePeerId, data )`, `broadcastUserData( data )`: Sends/Broadcasts user-data to remote peer(s).
 These methods invoking will be notified to Remote peers' `receive_user_data`.
 - `addEventListener`: Adds event listener.